 The ability of AT-390 to prolong AIMs duration was surprising.
-This effect was dosedependent, and likely unrelated to the mechanisms underlying the delay in AIMs appearance since it was not shared by AT-403.
-Interestingly, it was shown that Ro 65-6570 potentiated cocaine-induced locomotion.
-Both L-DOPA and cocaine are capable of elevating striatal dopamine (DA) levels, and indirect evidence that NOP agonists improve DA transmission has been presented.
-In fact, the motor stimulating effect of N/OFQ is blocked by a D2 antagonist or by genetic removal of the D2 receptor (Florin et al., 1996; Viaro et al., 2013).
-Therefore, the prolongation of L-DOPA effect might rely on a prolonged DA output.
-Interestingly, we previously showed that NOP antagonists can also promote movement by elevating D2 transmission (Viaro et al., 2013), and are capable of potentiating L-DOPA therapeutic effects, at the cost of inducing dyskinesia (Marti et al., 2012; Visanji et al., 2008).
-Therefore, low degree stimulation of NOP receptors and NOP receptor blockade appear to share similar mechanisms and motor effects (Viaro et al., 2013).
+This effect was dose-dependent and probably unrelated to the mechanisms underlying the delay in AIMs appearance as it was not shared by AT-403.
+Interestingly, Ro 65-6570 potentiated cocaine-induced locomotion.
+Both L-DOPA and cocaine are capable of elevating striatal dopamine levels, and indirect evidence that NOP agonists improve dopaminergic transmission has been presented.
+In fact, the motor-stimulating effect of N/OFQ is blocked by a D2 receptor antagonist or by genetic removal of the D2 receptor (Florin et al., 1996; Viaro et al., 2013).
+Therefore, the prolongation of L-DOPA effect might rely on a prolonged dopamine output.
+Interestingly, we previously showed that NOP antagonists can also promote movement by elevating D2 receptor transmission (Viaro et al., 2013) and are capable of potentiating L-DOPA therapeutic effects, at the cost of inducing dyskinesia (Visanji et al., 2008; Marti et al., 2012).
+Therefore, low level stimulation of NOP receptors and NOP receptor blockade appear to share similar mechanisms and motor effects (Viaro et al., 2013).
 However, prolongation of AIMs duration was not previously reported with Ro 65-6570 or N/OFQ itself (Marti et al., 2012).
-Therefore, alternative explanations should be taken into account, such that AT-390 stimulates specific subpopulation of NOP receptors, inhibits enzymatic degradation of synaptic DA (newly formed from L-DOPA) or even L-DOPA itself, or has off-target effects.
+Therefore, alternative explanations should be taken into account, for instance that AT-390 stimulates a specific subpopulation of NOP receptors, inhibits enzymic degradation of synaptic dopamine (newly formed from L-DOPA) or even L-DOPA itself, or has off-target effects.
 Nonetheless, the ability of AT-390 to prolong L-DOPA action deserves further investigation.
-In fact, the prolongation of L-DOPA action might help minimize long-term side effects of the drug, such as dyskinesia and motor fluctuations, which are due to oscillations of L-DOPA plasma levels and, consequently, DA brain levels.
+In fact, the prolongation of L-DOPA action might help minimize long-term side effects of the drug, such as dyskinesia and motor fluctuations, which are due to oscillations of L-DOPA plasma levels and, consequently, brain levels of dopamine.